inin2007/jQuery/Selectors/README.md

 $(":checked")	All checked input elements https://www.w3schools.com/jquery/jquery_ref_selectors.asp

-You can see the selectors in my CodePen https://codepen.io/inin2007/details/ooqWme
+ # Also you can see the selectors in my CodePen https://codepen.io/inin2007/details/ooqWme